petermchale/denoising_coverage_profiles/README.md

 Possible ways to obtain such a training set include:

-* pooling depths across multiple samples, thereby increasing the signal-to-noise ratio, and then selecting examples with, e.g., lower than expected read depth
+* pooling depths across multiple samples (individuals), thereby increasing the signal-to-noise ratio, and then selecting examples with, e.g., lower than expected read depth
 * using the HOMER and MEME-CHIP toolsets